Pages

 iron the pages.

 Water down your lightest color paint to make it similar to a watercolor.
 I used about 50% paint to water.
 Paint it randomly on the pages.
 I tried to paint in three different areas on each book page.
-I loved how the paint settled into the pages after they had been ironed.
+I loved how the paint settled into the cracks of the pages after they had been ironed.

 I hadn't expected to have so much yellow left over, so I added a tiny bit two drops of red to the yellow and got a lovely orange.